bitcoin-sv/bitcoin-sv/doc/zmq.md

 gives information in which block transaction we "collided with" arrived.
 The fields collidedWith and blockhash are only present when the reason for removal is `collision-in-block-tx`.

-`-zmqpubremovedfrommempool` notification will contain one of the following reasons:
+`-zmqpubdiscardedfrommempool` notification will contain one of the following reasons:
 - expired, mempool-sizelimit-exceeded, collision-in-block-tx

 we get `collision-in-block-tx` when we switch to longer chain and there is a